austenb28/CycFlowDec/README.md

 `export PYTHONPATH="~/python_modules":$PYTHONPATH`.

 # Usage
 Include `from CycFlowDec import CycFlowDec` in your Python script.
-See definitions and example sections for specific usage hints.
+See the definitions section and `example.py` for specific usage hints.

 # Definitions
 ## `CycFlowDec(F,state,tol)`